kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Customer Analytics

-Customer behavior drives revenue.
+Customer behavior drives revenue
-Data records that behavior.
+Data records that behavior
 Models turn records into insight

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.